You've read our ratings, and now here's the Motor1.com team's personal best and worst of the year.

 Best Car: Porsche 718 Boxster GTS 4.0

 And wind it out I did.
 Loads of torque down low relented to that Porsche-signature shriek as the tach swept higher and higher.
 Driving it became addictive.
 Nimble and surefooted, the Boxster GTS 4.0 made me feel far more talented than I actually am, with loads of grip in reserve.
 Hustling the tiny Porsche up SoCal's famed Ortega Highway one Sunday morning was a religious experience that eased my guilt about missing church (ahem, for the last three years).
-Every curve seamlessly flowed together and every downshift unleashed a purposeful bark from the 4.0’s optional sport exhaust, every sense actively engaged in the driving experience.
+Every curve seamlessly flowed together and every downshift unleashed a purposeful bark from the 4.0’s optional sport exhaust, each sense actively engaged in the driving experience.
 Heaven.

 Worst Car: Porsche Cayenne Coupe